indra09-roy/Getting-and-Cleaning-Data/CodeBook.md

 ID Fields

-subject - The participant ("subject") ID activity - The label of the activity performed when the corresponding measurements were taken
+Activities - The label of the activity performed when the corresponding measurements were taken Subjects - The participant ("subject") ID